Skip navigation

 Quantitative Sudomotor Axon Reflex Test (QSART).
 This test measures the function of the nerves that control sweating.
 During the test:

-• Your provider will place electrodes on your foot, arm, and leg.
+• Your provider will clean and dry your skin and then place electrodes on the part of the body where are doing the test.
+This is usually on your foot, wrist, and leg.
 The electrodes will contain a substance that stimulates sweating.

 • A mild electrical current will be sent through the electrodes.
 You might feel a warm, tingling sensation as this is done.